 Financial Guardians for Minors

 Under Vermont law, a minor up to the age of 18 may have a court-appointed financial guardian if the minor is the owner of real or personal property.
 The financial guardian receives only the powers and duties related to the minor’s property.
 In general, competent parents or a competent surviving parent can be the financial guardian.
-If there is no competent or suitable parent, the court appoints a guardian.
+If there is no competent or suitable parent, the appoints a guardian.

 A financial guardian must make prudent and informed decisions about the use and disposition of funds and property to best suit the child’s needs.
 The financial guardian must receive prior authorization from the court before spending or selling a child's assets.
 A guardian's unauthorized use of the child’s assets may lead to criminal prosecution or charges of contempt of court.